 By Russell Buckley

-The opinions expressed in this editorial reflect the views of the author and do not necessarily reflect the views of East County Magazine.
-If you wish to submit an editorial for consideration, contact email@example.com.
+The opinions expressed in this editorial reflect the views of the author and do not represent the views of East County Magazine.
+To submit an editorial, contact email@example.com.